-With the United States celebrating Independence Day - the day the Declaration of Independence was ratified in 1776 - let's take the time to learn about and celebrate the incredible history between the Netherlands and America.
+With the United States celebrating Independence Day - the day the Declaration of Independence was ratified in 1776 - let's take the time to learn about and celebrate the incredible history between the Netherlands and the USA.
 A history that begins around 400 years ago in the time of the Dutch Republic.

 The first Dutch in America

 The first interaction between the Netherlands and America is back in the 16th century when European settlers began to colonise the east coast of America.
 The first Dutch colony was named New Netherland and was recognised by the Dutch Republic in 1624.
 New Netherland spanned roughly from Cape Cod (near modern-day Boston) to the Delmarva Peninsula (on which the state of Delaware is situated) and was first maintained by the Dutch West India Company to capitalise on the fur trade.

 The area was eventually ceded to the English in 1674, but the early Dutch settlements had a definite influence on the modern-day US.
 The Dutch settlers constructed a fort, aptly named Fort Amsterdam, to protect their trade interests in the area.
 The fort eventually grew into a settlement, which was named New Amsterdam and served as the seat for the colonial government in New Netherlands.
 It was eventually made the capital of New Netherland in 1625.
 New Amsterdam was renamed New York City when it was first taken over by the English and the area eventually become the modern-day city’s downtown.